rust-lang/rfcs/text/3543-patchable-function-entry.md

 - Should we use LLVM or `gcc`/`clang` style for a per-function attribute?
 Should we support both styles?
 - Should we support a more explicit command line argument style?
+- Should we reject linking crates with different default padding configurations?

 # Future possibilities
 [future-possibilities]: #future-possibilities